![]() | |||||||||||||||

 3) Expeditious repairs, unless the emission unit is shutdown.

-1) Written records of inventory and documentation of inspections, maintenance, and repairs of all air pollution control equipment shall be kept in accordance with subsection (f) of this Section.
+1) Written records of inventory and documentation of inspections, maintenance, and repairs of all air pollution control equipment must be kept in compliance with subsection (f).

-2) The owner or operator shall document any period during which any process emission unit was in operation when the air pollution control equipment was not in operation or was malfunctioning so as to cause an emissions level in excess of the emissions limitation.
-These records shall include documentation of causes for pollution control equipment not operating or such malfunction and shall state what corrective actions were taken and what repairs were made.
+2) The owner or operator must document any period during which any process emission unit was in operation when the air pollution control equipment was not in operation or was malfunctioning so as to cause an emissions level in excess of the emissions limitation.
+These records must include documentation of causes for pollution control equipment not operating or such malfunction and state what corrective actions were taken and what repairs were made.

-3) A written record of the inventory of all spare parts not readily available from local suppliers shall be kept and updated.
+3) A written record of the inventory of all spare parts not readily available from local suppliers must be kept and updated.

-4) Copies of all records required by this Section shall be submitted to the Agency within ten (10) working days after a written request by the Agency.
+4) Copies of all records required by this Section must be submitted to the Agency within ten working days after a written request by the Agency.

-5) The records required under this Section shall be kept and maintained for at least three (3) years and shall be available for inspection and copying by Agency representatives during working hours.
+5) The records required under this Section must be kept and maintained for at least three years and must be available for inspection and copying by Agency representatives during working hours.

 h) Compliance Date.
-Emission units shall comply with the emissions limitations and recordkeeping and reporting requirements of this Section by May 11, 1993, or upon initial start-up, whichever occurs later.
+Emission units must comply with the emissions limitations and recordkeeping and reporting requirements of this Section by May 11, 1993, or upon initial start-up, whichever occurs later.